Catalonia Spain

 And it was a very pleasant surprise.

-To discover and enjoy the Medieval Tossa de Mar, I advise you to park your car in one of the town's parking lots and go to Sa Roqueta, a traditional fishing district where the most tourist area of restaurants and bars is now concentrated.
+To discover and enjoy the Medieval Tossa de Mar, I advise you to park your car in one of the town's parking lots and go to Sa Roqueta.

 You will pass through the the church square where is the parish church of Saint Vincent, the most prominent of Tossa de Mar.

-It is a neoclassical style building with a single nave, which was built outside the walls starting in 1755 to better meet the needs of the population that had been moving outside the medieval walls since the XNUMXth century.
+In this neoclassical building and a single nave, which was built outside the walls from 1755 to better meet the needs of the population that had been moving outside the medieval walls since the XNUMXth century.

 When you finally cross the access porch to the old medieval enclosure, I assure you that you will feel transported to another time.